Sexual abuse scandal in the Roman Catholic Archdiocese of Dubuque: Jim Cummins lawsuit

-Priest in Marion

-In 2000, another priest from the Marion, Iowa, area had been found to be engaging in inappropriate activity on the internet.
-While this priest had not abused any children, the impropriety had damaged the level of trust between members of the parish and the church.
-The priest in question was transferred out of parish work; he later died in an automobile accident.

 Old cases

 A number of cases of past abuse have also come up—some from as long as 60 years ago.
 Some new claims have recently been made against a deceased priest; the parishes he served at have been notified of these claims, and the archdiocese has encouraged victims to come forward.
-Recently, the archdiocese released to the media the names and pictures of those priests—both living and deceased—that had been accused or found guilty of sexual abuse.
+The archdiocese released to the media the names and pictures of those priests—both living and deceased—that had been accused or found guilty of sexual abuse.
 It also gave their current status.
-On February 21, 2006, the archdiocese announced that it had reached settlements with several victims worth an estimated five million dollars, which will be paid from the archdiocese's self-insurance program.
+On February 21, 2006, the archdiocese announced that it had reached settlements with several victims worth an estimated five million dollars, paid from the archdiocese's self-insurance program.

 Diocesan response

 The archdiocese has responded to this crisis by creating a policy for protecting minors; it also created a review board for dealing with issues of abuse, and has agreed to pay for counseling for victims.
 Reaction to these policy changes has been mixed.
 Some people feel that the archdiocese is not being as cooperative as it could be, and feel that more could be done.
 At the same time, others feel that the archdiocese is doing what it can in a very difficult situation.

 Like many other dioceses, in the past the archdiocese had tried to handle such problems quietly through sending the offender to treatment followed by quiet reassignment.
 The archdiocese has been accused of being slow to respond to this crisis, and of not doing enough to prevent this from happening.
 Almost immediately after taking office, Archbishop Hanus was forced to deal with a case of sexual abuse by a Dubuque area priest.
 Most of these incidents of abuse took place on church property.